JeffGiroux/f5_terraform/HA_via_api/README.md

 ## Prerequisites

 - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See [K2873](https://support.f5.com/csp/article/K2873) for details.
-- This template requires a service principal.
+- This template requires a service principal. **Important**: you MUST have "OWNER" previlidge on the SP in order to assign role to the resources in your subscription.
 See the [Service Principal Setup section](#service-principal-authentication) for details, including required permissions.
+- The HA BIG-IP VMs use Azure RBAC role for the failover instead of using Service Prinicipal.
+- These BIG-IP VMs are deploy across different Availability Zones, please ensure the region you've chosen can support AZ
 - This deployment will be using the Terraform Azurerm provider to build out all the neccessary Azure objects.
 Therefore, Azure CLI is required. for installation, please follow this [Microsoft link](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest)
 - If this is the first time to deploy the F5 image, the subscription used in this deployment needs to be enabled to programatically deploy.
 For more information, please refer to [Configure Programatic Deployment](https://azure.microsoft.com/en-us/blog/working-with-marketplace-images-on-azure-resource-manager/)